isomerpages/ura-lkywcp/index.md

     - infobar:
         title: Subscribe now
         subtitle: Join our mailing list
-        description: Subscribe to our mailing list to get the latest news and city-related feature articles in your inbox.
-Low frequency and non-cluttering, with one-click unsubscribe at anytime.
+        description: Subscribe to our monthly newsletter to get the latest news and city-related feature articles in your inbox.
+One-click unsubscribe at anytime.
-        button: Subscribe
+        button: Click here
         url: https://go.gov.sg/newsletter
     - resources:
         title: